fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/bookings/ban-customers.md

 menu: user
 title: Banning Abusive Customers
 ---
 Five Star Restaurant Reservations works hard to make the booking process as easy as possible for your customers.
-I believe that the simplest booking experience is the best.
+We believe that the simplest booking experience is the best.

 Sometimes, though, the ease of booking from any device may encourage some customers to treat your online bookings in an abusive way.
 This plugin allows booking managers to ban bookings from specific customer email or IP addresses.

 ## Who should be banned?

-I encourage you not to ban customers unless you really need to.
+We encourage you not to ban customers unless you really need to.
 Banning customers can trigger negative reviews on public sites like Yelp or Trip Advisor.

 In some cases, though, you may find that persistent no-show customers are losing you considerable sums of money.
 Unfortunately, it has become customary for diners to book at several places and not cancel their booking -- or cancel at the last minute.

-Only ban customers if this is seriously effecting your business.
+Only ban customers if this is seriously affecting your business.

 ## What happens when a banned customer books?